Get ready for some Unix magic... πŸͺ„

 Legendary figures in Unix history

-bwk: Brian W. Kernighan, co-author of several influential Unix programs and books (including “The C Programming Language” and “The UNIX Programming Environment”).
+bwk - Brian W. Kernighan, co-author of “The C Programming Language” and “The UNIX Programming Environment”, and contributor to many Unix tools including awk (the ‘k’ in awk).

 30